 To predict means to forecast.
 So just imagine if a business, whose eventual aim is to make a profit, could foresee what lies ahead?
 Predictive analytics offers that scientific crystal ball.
-This form of analytics involves the aggregation and analyses of historical data to foresee future outcomes.
+This form of analytics involves the aggregation and analysis of historical data to foresee future outcomes.
 In fact, many call predictive analytics can be called the proactive part of data analytics.

 Predictive analytics uses several techniques and tools to arrive at a conclusion about the future.
-It uses data, algorithms and, these days, machine learning techniques to provide the best scientific evaluation of what lies in the future.
+It uses data, algorithms, and, these days, machine learning techniques to provide the best scientific evaluation of what lies in the future.

 But this form of analytics is not a new concept.
 Predictive analytics was being used by statisticians by way of decision trees and linear/ logistic regression for the correlation and classification of business data and to make predictions.
 But predictive analytics has come into the mainstream for two reasons: for easy access to technology that can not only draw but analyze large volumes of data, and also because of tech like machine learning, a subset of artificial intelligence.
 These developments have led to the use of predictive models in areas where it was hitherto not possible to do so.